Billkyriaf/computer_architecture_2/README.md

 |     2 MB      | 1.547263 |         0.008178         |         0.000077         |       0.540433       |
 |     4 MB      | 1.532711 |         0.008175         |         0.000077         |       0.483740       |

 Increasing the size of the L2 cache improves the CPI further.
-Again as expected the `L2 overall Miss Rate` reduced because L2 can now hold more data than before.
+Again as expected the `L2 miss rate` reduced because L2 can now hold more data than before.

 ### 3.1.3.
 Cache line size (Block size)